Cara Jo Miller

-Cara Jo is a Boulder transplant by way of Detroit, where she helped start the Girl Develop It's Detroit chapter.
+Cara Jo is a Colorado transplant by way of Detroit, where she helped start the Girl Develop It's Detroit chapter.
 She coded her first website back in 1996, which was a gallery for her Pokemon drawings.
 After moving to Detroit, she moved beyond HTML/CSS to PHP and while simultaneous becoming obsessed with WordPress.
 After five years of urban living in Detroit, Cara Jo decided mountain living was for her.
-She'd heard the tech and startup scenes in Boulder were great and decided to take the plunge out west.
-She now wrangles pixels and writes code as the Lead Designer for Simple Energy.
-Getting more women involved in tech has always been one of Cara Jo's passions, and that's what she brings to Boulder.
+She'd heard the tech and startup scenes in Colorado were great and decided to take the plunge out west.
+She now wrangles pixels and writes code as the Senior Designer for the DataStax training team.
+Getting more women involved in tech has always been one of Cara Jo's passions, and that's what she brings to Colorado.

 In addition to being Boulder's Co-Leader, Cara Jo teaches Introduction & Intermediate HTML/CSS classes, & various workshops.